sflavelle/writing/Shorts and One-Shots/Better The Jevil You Know.md

 Perhaps, a look into this world's past could provide a hint for how you could contribute to Castle Town's future.

-And that's how you ended up walking along the streets one day, watching the world pass you by
+And that's how you ended up walking along the streets one day, looking out for the local shop.
+Rouxls had told you that someone there had once known Jevil quite well, before he had... lost it.

+Interestingly, by this point, people had adjusted to your presence and the idea  of 'Jevil' being reformed.
+Walking around here made the reality that you were just, living among monsters now quite real.
+At least while you were out in the castle, things seemed like more of a fantasy...

+It was no longer a very long, strange dream.

+You came across a tent that proclaimed to be a shop.
+Slowing to a stop in front of it, you mentally prepared to meet this creature, and quite possibly let them down.

+Taking some deep breaths, you removed the hat from your head, and with a final swallowing of the nerves, you opened the flap of the tent and stepped inside.